Blog > How many eggs does a woman have and need?

-How many eggs does a woman have?
+How many eggs does a woman have and need?

 If you’re trying to conceive, you might have encountered the term “ovarian reserve”.
 This refers to a woman's number and quality of eggs, and plays a pretty significant role in female fertility.
 Keep reading to understand more about egg count, how it impacts female fertility, and what you can do about it.